 1. Let Them Choose Their Own Dresses

-The mismatched bridesmaids trend is stronger than ever and doesn’t look like it’ll be fizzling out anytime soon.
+The mismatched bridesmaid trend is stronger than ever and doesn’t look like it’ll be going anywhere anytime soon.
 Not only does this option add a fresh and modern look to your wedding, but it’s more budget-friendly than choosing one dress from one store.
 Plus, it removes the stress of trying to pick one style that fits different body types.

-By letting them choose their own dresses, you’re empowering them to shop within their own budget, wear a designer or brand they feel confident in, and—hopefully—find a dress they can wear beyond the wedding.
-If you’re still nervous about trying this trend, take a peek at these gorgeous fall bridesmaids dresses, these show-stopping neutral dresses, or even these bold dresses for more inspiration on how to create that perfect mismatched look.
+By letting them choose their own dresses, you’re empowering them to shop within their own budget, wear a designer or brand they feel confident in, and find a dress they can wear beyond the wedding.
+If you’re still nervous about trying this trend, take a peek at this inspiration on how to create that perfect mismatched look.

 2. Be Flexible with Shoe Options

-The mismatched trend doesn’t just apply to dresses—it includes shoes!
-Some of your bridal party might love to rock heels while some might feel their best wearing flats.
+The mismatched trend doesn’t just apply to dresses—it includes shoes, too.
+Some of your bridal party might want to rock heels while others might feel their best wearing flats.
 Keep your bridesmaids comfortable for the entire day with shoes that fit their style, personality, and budget.

 To create some uniformity, you can choose one color or tone in a specific finish—satin, matte, etc—and let them choose the style.
 That way they can find shoes in their price range, wear a pair they already own, or borrow from a friend.
 Not sure where to start?
 Nude is always a safe color option and will look great with just about any dress your girls choose.